7 Outbound Marketing Techniques That Work to Create Network Effect

 Use it to connect with fellow professionals and potential leads.

-For example, when someone follows you on Twitter or likes your Facebook page, send them a personalized message that lets them know you saw their action.
+For example, when someone follows you on Twitter or likes your Facebook page, send them a personalized message telling them you saw their action.

 It’s a great way to kick off a relationship online.